Kuala Kangsar (town): Transportation

 Two bridges now connect Kuala Kangsar to Sayong.
 Sultan Abdul Jalil Shah Bridge is made out of concrete and located near the town while Sultan Iskandar Bridge is farther upstream and is made out of steel.
-Kuala Kangsar is easily accessible via the North–South Expressway and by train.
+Kuala Kangsar is easily accessible via the North–South Expressway and by train and it is possible you can access to West Ipoh Span Expressway in the future once it is finished.